 I’m a product designer, all about tackling low-resource problems with a lot of care in all the details.
 I aim to use equity-centered design methods and beautiful, functional design to increase parity of access to innovative, sustainable technology and empower people.
 I'm looking for Product Design internships or consulting projects beginning June 2021.

-I am a Design Impact Engineering Master's student at Stanford University, working on disaster relief in the Gulf – specifically flood sensing to bridge marginalized communities to dignified recovery.
+I am a Design Impact Engineering Master's student at Stanford University, working on disaster relief in the Gulf – specifically flood sensing to bridge marginalized communities to dignified recovery, as well as designing tools for coral reef restoration.
 I also work as a teaching assistant at Stanford's Product Realization Lab, a hands-on facility and set of courses focused on empowering students to bring their ideas to life.

 I learned how to solve problems from subject matter experts at NASA's Jet Propulsion Laboratory (JPL).
 There, I developed and tested robust electronic systems for both the Psyche asteroid exploration mission and the Perseverance Rover, a science lab on wheels, now driving around Mars looking for signs of life.
 I received the Jet Propulsion Laboratory Discovery Award for my contributions.